-1 EC PROCUREMENT DIRECTIVES
+1 EU PROCUREMENT DIRECTIVES

-- 1.1 The decision as to the tendering route, the assessment criteria and the contract advertising and letting timetable shall conform to any requirements set out within the EC Directives.
-The estimated value of the contract shall be assessed over the whole life of the contract. - 1.2 The need to apply the EC Directives is dependent upon a combination of the value of the contract and the nature of the contract.
-Different value thresholds apply according to whether the contract is in respect of goods, works or services (or a combination). - 1.3 Once it has been determined that the Directives will apply, the relevant head of service in conjunction with the Legal Services Manager shall ensure that adequate research into the EC Directives is undertaken to enable the contract to be tendered and let in full accordance with the requirements of the Directives.
+- 1.1 The decision as to the tendering route, the assessment criteria and the contract advertising and letting timetable shall conform to any requirements set out within the EU Directives and Regulations.
+The estimated value of the contract shall be assessed over the whole life of the contract. - 1.2 The need to apply the EU Directives and Regulations is dependent upon a combination of the value of the contract and the nature of the contract.
+Different value thresholds apply according to whether the contract is in respect of goods, works or services (or a combination). - 1.3 The relevant Head of Service in conjunction with the Borough Solicitor shall ensure that adequate research into the EU Directives is undertaken to determine whether the Directives and Regulations apply and to enable the contract to be tendered and let in full accordance with the requirements of the Directives and Regulations.